Hindu law of inheritance in Bangladesh [Math included]

 Limited interest in women’s inherited property

-Any Widow, Daughter or any female who are in the hire list only gets limited interest, which means she can enjoy the benefit of the property but cannot sell or transfer or own the property unless there are any extraordinary circumstances where it is essential to sell or transfer the property to save the property for future heirs.
+Any Widow, Daughter or any female who is on the hire list only gets limited interest, which means she can enjoy the benefit of the property but cannot sell or transfer or own the property unless there are any extraordinary circumstances where it is essential to sell or transfer the property to save the property for future heirs.
 This limited interest ends with the death of that female heir, after her death, these properties shall return to other heirs according to the order of hires of the deceased person.

-• She cannot be married again
+- She cannot be married again

-• She must not be an unchaste woman
+- She must not be an unchaste woman

-• If there is more than one widow, they together get equal property as a son.
+- If there is more than one widow, they together get equal property as a son.

 But it must be mentioned that there is another kind of property of women known as Stridhan